Onus on Fijians to refrain from eating suspect fish

 Fijians need to be vigilant and refrain from eating fish that may be contaminated with the Ciguatera toxin.

-Fisheries Minister, Semi Koroilavesau, says from October to April, a number of fish consumed the Ciguatera toxin which is found in marine micro-algae.
+Minister for Fisheries, Semi Koroilavesau says the high risk months run from October through to April in which certain fish consume the Ciguatera toxin which is found in marine micro-algae.

 “The consumption of fish is basically dependent on the consumers themselves.
 We are providing the awareness and providing the advice that should be given to our citizens and our people.
 It depends on them.”